Veronika181/Veronika181/README.md

 I'm Veronika Obrtelová, a passionate QA tester with a growing interest in frontend development.
 My journey in tech is fueled by my commitment to ensuring software quality and my curiosity for creating intuitive user interfaces.
 I thrive in roles that allow me to combine meticulous testing with creative frontend work.

-💼 Seeking Collaboration

-I'm currently working as a Software Tester and am seeking opportunities for further challenges, both to expand my expertise in testing and to explore my growing interest in frontend development.

 🌟 My Portfolio